kaemil/Code-Reminder/README.md

 **Description:**
 Simple RWD information form.
 **Why:**
-This project was created to practice flexbox layout module.
+This project was created to practice flexbox layout module and html form tags.

 **Skills used:**
 - HTML5